Back to District of Columbia

 What This Bill Does

-• Requires the Mayor to install at least 30 automated enforcement cameras for truck restricted routes by January 1, 2026.
+• Requires the Mayor to have at least 30 operating automated enforcement cameras on truck restricted routes by January 1, 2026

-• At least half of these cameras must be located in the ward with the highest concentration of land zoned for production, distribution, and repair activities.
+• Mandates that 15 of the truck route cameras be located in the Ward with the highest concentration of land zoned for production, distribution, and repair

-• Also requires the installation of at least 15 automated enforcement cameras that ticket drivers who do not yield to pedestrians.
+• Requires the installation of at least 15 automated enforcement cameras to catch drivers who fail to yield to pedestrians

 Who It Names or Affects